(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 Best Class C Motorhome Manufacturers

-Class C RV motorhomes are generally smaller than Class A's, being built on a cutaway truck or full-sized van chassis.
+Class C motorhomes are generally smaller than Class A's, being built on a cutaway truck or full-sized van chassis.

 Manufacturers will then build the box (living quarters) on the rear portion of the chassis.